SENSUIKAN!

 25 October 1944:

-The I-38 arrives at her prescribed area E of Leyte and Samar.
+I-38 arrives at her prescribed area E of Leyte and Samar.

 5 November 1944:

 LtCdr Shimose is ordered to reconnoiter the Ngulu Islands on 11 November to determine whether American fleet is using it.
-The IJN staff needs the information to plan future "kaiten"- human torpedo -missions.
+The IJN staff needs the information to plan future "kaiten" human torpedo missions.

 7 November 1944: